mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 05 October 2025

-- The average temperature today is 12.3˚C,
+- The average temperature today is 11.79˚C,
-- With highs of 12.76˚C and lows of 11.49˚C,
+- With highs of 12.2˚C and lows of 11.4˚C,
-- It may feel like 11.47˚C with scattered clouds
+- It may feel like 10.96˚C with few clouds
-- The wind speed is 2.57m/s and visibility is 10000m
+- The wind speed is 1.79m/s and visibility is 10000m
-- The pressure is 1022hPa and humidity is 72%
+- The pressure is 1022hPa and humidity is 74%
 - The sun will rise at 06:15 and set at 17:37

 <!-- weather_marker ends -->